The default that most people operate with, is wrong:

 “I can spend a little time here, and save some money there”.

-This is the mindset that keeps your business stuck in mediocrity.
+This is a mindset that can easily keep your business stuck in mediocrity.

 Your time is a limited, scarce, and highly valuable resource.